 Deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities.
-The major components of the net deferred tax asset as of September 30, 2018 and 2017, are presented on the following page:
+The major components of the net deferred tax asset as of September 30, 2019 and 2018, are presented on the following page:

-2018 2017
+2019 2018

 Deferred Tax Assets:

-Allowance for Loan Losses \$ 308 \$ 640
+Allowance for Loan Losses \$ 309 \$ 308

-Deferred Compensation 58 107
+Deferred Compensation 58 58

-Nonaccrued Interest - 1

-Net Operating Loss Carryforward 1,698 2,105
+Net Operating Loss Carryforward 1,609 1,698

-Alternative Minimum Tax Carryforward - 64

-Other 22 7
+Other 17 22

-Unrealized Loss on Securities Available-for-Sale 11 11
+Unrealized Gain on Securities Available-for-Sale - 1

-Total Deferred Tax Assets 2,087 2,925
+Total Deferred Tax Assets 1,993 2,087

 Deferred Tax Liabilities:

-Premises and Equipment 24 35
+Premises and Equipment 35 24

-FHLB Stock 32 50
+FHLB Stock 32 32

-Other 10
+Other 8 10

+Unrealized Loss on Securities Available-for-Sale 1 -

-Total Deferred Tax Liabilities 66 85
+Total Deferred Tax Liabilities 76 66

-Valuation Allowance (2,021) (2,840)
+Valuation Allowance (1,917) (2,021)

-Net Deferred Tax Assets (Liabilities) \$ - \$
+Net Deferred Tax Assets (Liabilities) \$ \$ -

-The Company has federal and state net operating loss carryforwards totaling approximately \$5,736 and \$6,236, respectively, that may be applied against future federal and state taxable income and begin to expire in 2030.
-The Company has no alternative minimum tax credit carryforwards available as of September 30, 2018.
+The Company has federal and state net operating loss carryforwards totaling approximately \$5,429 and \$5,933, respectively, that may be applied against future federal and state taxable income and begin to expire in 2030.
+The Company has no alternative minimum tax credit carryforwards available as of September 30, 2019.

 Deferred tax assets are deferred tax consequences attributable to deductible temporary differences and carryforwards.
 After the deferred tax asset has been measured using the applicable enacted tax rate and provisions of the enacted tax law, it is then necessary to assess the need for a valuation allowance.
 A valuation allowance is needed when, based on the weight of the available evidence, it is more likely than not that some portion of the deferred tax asset will not be realized.
 As required by generally accepted accounting principles, available evidence is weighted heavily on cumulative losses with less weight placed on future projected profitability.
 Realization of the deferred tax asset is dependent on whether there will be sufficient future taxable income of the appropriate character in the period during which deductible temporary differences reverse or within the carryforward periods available under tax law.
-Based on the available evidence, valuation allowances of \$2,021 and \$2,839 were recognized as of September 30, 2018 and 2017, respectively, while \$1 were the portions of the net deferred tax asset related to comprehensive income, as of September 30, 2018 and 2017.
+Based on the available evidence, valuation allowances of \$ 1,924 and \$2,021 were recognized as of September 30, 2019 and 2018, respectively, while \$1 and \$1 were the portions of the net deferred tax liability and net deferred tax asset related to comprehensive income, as of September 30, 2019 and 2018, respectively.